 Who Pays the Return Costs When a Customer Cancels a Contract?

-Returns are one of the issues that many retailers are struggling with, yet it is the core of the consumer protection rights.
+Returns are one of the issues that many retailers struggle with, yet it is the core of consumer protection rights.
 Regulation 35 (5) of the CCRs allows the return costs to be imposed on the consumer.
-In the first place, retailers selling goods need to decide whether they want to offer free returns to consumers or whether the consumer shall pay for the goods that they return when cancelling an order.
+Therefore, retailers selling goods need to decide whether they want to offer free returns to consumers or whether the consumer shall pay for the goods that they return when cancelling an order.

 Consumers shall pay for returns